Personal Social and Heath Education (PSHE)

 Our PSHE lead is Miss Anna Maeer

-PSHE Curriculum Map (from January 2020) - Coming soon
+PSHE Curriculum Map

 The PSHE curriculum is organised into a Scheme of Work, meeting the requirements of the National Curriculum.
 As member of the PSHE Association we ensure our scheme covers all aspects of Personal, Social, Health (including Drugs Education and Relationships and Sex Education), Financial and Citizenship Education, and ensures continuity and progression throughout the school.
 The scheme is organised into 3 core areas;